materialsproject/fireworks/docs/guide_to_writing_firetasks.rst

 The FWAction object
 ===================

-A FireTask (or a function called by PyTask) can return a *FWAction* object that can perform many powerful actions.
+A FireTask (or a function called by :doc:`PyTask <pytask>`) can return a *FWAction* object that can perform many powerful actions.
 Note that the *FWAction* is stored in the FW database after execution, so you can always go back and see what actions were returned by different FireTasks.
 A diagram of the different FWActions is below:

 .. image:: _static/fwactions.png
    :alt: FW actions